beyondtracks/nsw-rfs-geojson-feeds/README.md

 *Temporarily disabled due to issues where small valid polygons became invalid after truncation*

-## Overloaded description
+## Overloaded Description

-The upstream feed overloads properties into the `description` field in a format like `KEY: Value <br />KEY: Value`.
-These are exploded out to make them easier to read in applications.
+The upstream feed overloads properties into the `description` field in the format `KEY: Value <br />KEY: Value`.
+These are exploded out to make them easier to machine read in applications.
 The original overloaded description is dropped from the output.

-## Machine readable schema
+## Machine Readable Schema

 Within [schema/](https://github.com/beyondtracks/nsw-rfs-majorincidents-geojson/tree/master/schema) are JSON files containing the values and descriptions for Status, Alert Level and Incident Type.
 These can be used within web applications to provide users more information about what these terms mean.

 ## ISO8601 Datetimes

-The upstream feed uses dates in the format `3/01/2018 5:20:00 AM` and also `3 Jan 2018 16:20` in local time.
+The upstream feed uses dates in the format `3/01/2018 5:20:00 AM` in some places and `3 Jan 2018 16:20` in other places in local time.
 These datetimes are converted into ISO8601 datetimes assuming the 'Australia/Sydney' time zone to avoid any ambiguities in interpretation.

 ## Winding Order